Prevention Of Sleep Apnea Risks

 uncomfortable, cranky and irritable.

-apnea in children and toddlers of 2 years and older can cause
+Severe apnea in children and toddlers of 2 years and older can cause

 developmental and growth problems as well as heart problems.
 Learning

-difficulties and behavioural problems such as frustration,
+difficulties and behavioral problems such as frustration,

 aggressiveness, anxiety and social difficulties are also common.